 (2) The software industry is operating well

 The software business continues to grow and still has great potential for development.
-According to data from the Ministry of Industry and Information Technology, China's software and information technology service industry will operate well in 2021, with software business revenue maintaining rapid growth and profitability steadily increasing，实现“十四五”良好开局.
-In 2021, there will be more than 40,000 enterprises above designated size in the software and information technology service industry in China, and the cumulative software business revenue will be 9,499.4 billion yuan, a year-on-year increase of 17.7%, and a two-year compound growth rate of 15.5%. 。 Profitability has steadily improved.
+According to data from the Ministry of Industry and Information Technology, China's software and information technology service industry operated well in 2021, with software business revenue maintaining rapid growth and profitability steadily increasing.
+In 2021, there will be more than 40,000 enterprises above designated size in the software and information technology service industry in China, and the cumulative software business revenue will be 9,499.4 billion yuan, a year-on-year increase of 17.7%, and a two-year compound growth rate of 15.5%.
+Profitability has steadily improved.
 In 2021, the total profit of the software industry will be 1,187.5 billion yuan, a year-on-year increase of 7.6%; The profit margin of the main business increased by 0.1 percentage points to 9.2%.
-The company belongs to the software industry, under the situation of sustainable development of the software industry, it is expected that the company can start smoothly, create operating profits, and create a high-quality software brand reputation.
+The project group belongs to the software industry, under the situation of sustainable development of the software industry, it is expected that the project can start smoothly, create operating profits, and create a high-quality software brand reputation.

 (3) The self-regulatory software economy market is growing